Chiral differential operators via Batalin-Vilkovisky quantization

 In this section we review the central object in the Gelfand-Kazhdan picture of formal geometry: the coordinate bundle.

-Given a complex manifold, its {\em coordinate space} $X^{coor}$ is the (infinite-dimensional) space parametrizing jets of holomorphic coordinates of $X$.
+Given a complex manifold, its {\em coordinate space} $X^{coor}$ is the (infinite-dimensional) space parametrizing holomorphic formal coordinate systems of $X$.
 (It is a pro-complex manifold, as we'll see.)
-Explicitly, a point in $X^{coor}$ consists of a point $x \in X$ together with an $\infty$-jet class of a local biholomorphism $\phi : U \subset \CC^n \to X$ sending a neighborhood $U$ of the origin to a neighborhood of $x$ such that $\phi(0) = x$.
+Explicitly, a point in $X^{coor}$ consists of a point $x \in X$ together with an isomorphism of completed commutative algebras